Performance design of high-temperature chloride salts as thermal energy storage material

 Abstract

 The chloride salts have great potential used as high-temperature thermal energy storage (TES) medium for the concentrated solar power system.
-In this study, a new high-temperature energy storage ternary chloride composed of LiCl, KCl, and CaCl2 was developed based on the phase diagram generated by FactSage.
-The differential scanning calorimetry (DSC) technique was used to compare the two ternary chloride salts prepared by eutectic composition based on Factsage prediction.
-The DSC measurements showed that the melting points of these two different components were only 0.46 % and 1.64 % different from those predicted by Factsage.
+In this study, LiCl, KCl and CaCl 2 were selected as energy storage materials in order to further broaden the working temperature of ternary chloride salt and improve its energy storage density.
+The new high-temperature energy storage ternary chloride composed of LiCl, KCl, and CaCl 2 was developed based on the phase diagram generated by FactSage.
+Three components of LiCl-KCl-CaCl 2 with the mass ratio of 37.85%-53.38%-8.77%, 30.90%-13.82%-55.28% and 1.78%-18.61%-79.61% were developed, of which the corresponding melting temperature (T m) 340.93, 433.57 and 626.85°C, respectively, was obtained either.
+Considering that T m of the third group of salts was too high, only the first two groups of salts were tested.
+DSC test showed that the actual melting point was only 0.46% and 1.64% different from the melting point predicted by Factsage.
 The thermal properties of the two ternary chloride salts were also compared.
-The solid and liquid-specific heat ofternary salts was determined by DSC using sapphire as the standard reference.
-The average specific heat of solid and liquid of salt 1 was 1.46 and 1.79 J/(g·ºC), respectively.
-The average specific heat of the solid and liquid of salt 2 was 0.73 and 0.95 J/(g·ºC), respectively.
+The solid and liquid-specific heat of ternary salts was determined by DSC using sapphire as the standard reference.
 The vapor pressure and decomposition temperature of ternary chloride salts were investigated.
-The results showed that the vapor pressure of salt 1 was almost constant below 650 ºC by FactSage.
-Meanwhile, the TG results showed that the upper working temperature of salt 1 was 650 °C under the air atmosphere.
-In
+The results showed that the vapor pressure of salt 1 was almost constant below 650°C by FactSage.
+Meanwhile, the TG results showed that the upper working temperature of salt 1 was 650°C under the air atmosphere.
+In addition, the ternary chloride salts after short-term cycling still exhibited excellent thermal properties, which revealed that these good thermal properties make them have broad application prospects in high-temperature thermal energy storage systems.

 Original languageEnglish